Last Updated on

-This article focuses on the territories of the United States It is part of a 4-part series explaining current day situation of the remnants of the colonial empires of the early 20th Century, almost all of which are small islands scattered around the world.
-Other parts of the series will examine the status of Dutch, British and French territories.
+This article focuses on the territories of the United States.
+It’s part of a three-part series explaining the current day situation of the remnants of the colonial empires of the early 20th century, almost all of which are small islands scattered around the world.
+Other parts of the territories series examine the status of British territories and French territories.

 The United States came to the colonization game rather late.
-By the time of the presidency of William McKinley, the world had already been carved up by European powers.
-With a strong desire to prove itself as the equal to Britain and France, the US closed out the 19th Century by engaging in a war with Spain that took from her the last of her colonies.
+By William McKinley’s presidency, the world had already been carved up by European powers.
+With a strong desire to prove itself as the equal to Britain and France, the U.S. closed out the 19th century by engaging in a war with Spain that took from it the last of its colonies.

-It turned out that US wasn’t very good at being a colonial power.
-A former colony herself, it had neither the stomach or long term desire for hold colonies.
-Its largest colony, The Philippines, was given independence 40 years after it had been ceded from Spain, and it would have been granted independence even sooner if it hadn’t been for WWII.
+It turned out, however, that the U.S. wasn’t very good at being a colonial power.
+A former colony itself, it had neither the stomach or long-term desire to hold colonies.
+Its largest colony, the Philippines, was given independence 40 years after it had been ceded from Spain, and it would have been granted independence even sooner if it hadn’t been for WWII.

-Today the United States has long since given up its hopes of becoming a colonial empire, but it still holds on to many pieces of its early 20th Century attempt to become one.
-The story of the US Territories is one of the least known and most interesting parts of U.S. history.
+Today, the United States has long since given up its hopes of becoming a colonial empire, but it still holds onto many pieces of its early 20th century attempt to become one.
+The story of the U.S. territories is one of the least known and most interesting parts of U.S. history.
 If you’re looking for a fascinating longer account, check out How to Hide an Empire: A History of the Greater United States, otherwise, let’s dive into everything you need to know about U.S. territories.

 Territories are not new to the United States.
-Ever since independence the United States has had areas which were not states but were fully part of the country.
-Most states, outside of the original 13, were territories before they became states.
-The states of Wisconsin, Minnesota and Illinois were created from Northwestern Territory.
+Most states outside of the original 13 were territories before they became states.
+The states of Wisconsin, Minnesota, and Illinois were created from Northwestern Territory.
 North and South Dakota used to form the Dakota Territory.
-In the 20th Century Oklahoma, New Mexico, Arizona, Hawaii and Alaska all made the jump from territory to state.
+And in the 20th century, Oklahoma, New Mexico, Arizona, Hawaii, and Alaska all made the jump from territory to state.

-The creation of territories is addressed in the constitution and is a power given to congress.
-(It should be noted that Washington DC is NOT a territory.
-It is the Federal district that is distinct from a territory.)
+The creation of territories is addressed in the Constitution and is a power given to Congress.
+(It should be noted that Washington D.C. is not a territory.
+It’s a Federal District, and that’s distinct from a territory.)

 Today there are two criteria that categorize American territories.